40 Days of Hope & Encouragement Devotionals

 This mortal life also;

 His Kingdom is forever. ~ Martin Luther (1483-1546)

 James Hastings wrote, “What we need most is certainty of God, that we may hold fast our faith in Him, We shall still be beset by mystery, and the world’s sorrow and our own pain will still remain a terrible problem, but we shall see enough to make us willing to believe and wait.
 We shall let every experience of trial and sorrow bring some lessons to withdraw our hearts from the love of the material.
 We shall learn to look upon the whole discipline of life as a means of sanctification.”

 Click this link and reflect upon the great hymn Luther wrote as it is sung and give praise to God!

 Dr. Rick Brewer, President.

-Because some of our students, especially in rural areas, have no W-fi access, Louisiana College is asking for churches to make Wi-fi available to such students.
+Because some of our students, especially in rural areas, have no W-fi access, Louisiana Christian University is asking for churches to make Wi-fi available to such students.
 If necessary, the student(s) would remain outside of church buildings when accessing the Wi-fi as a guest on the system.
 If you are willing to provide this access, please send an email to firstname.lastname@example.org.
 Please include in the email your church’s name and address, as well as the contact information needed to affect this ministry of your church to our students.
 If you need technical assistance, please indicate that also in the email.
 We may be able to offer such help via telephone.